 A “Bird’s Eye View” map of New Hampshire’s White Mountains, centering the summit of Mount Washington.
 OSHER MAP LIBRARY AND SMITH CENTER FOR CARTOGRAPHIC EDUCATION, UNIVERSITY OF SOUTHERN MAINE

 If the boom of the toy drone market is anything to go by, it’s pretty safe to say that kids find drones fun.
 It’s incredibly easy to gamify the collection of data or have students work on their coding skills by creating a choreographed dance.

 We mentioned that often confidence is the missing piece of the drone flying puzzle.
-The great thing about using drones, particularly microdrones, is that they are very easy to use.
+The great thing about using drones, particularly microdrones, is that they are very student-friendly.
 Very easy to use = quick confidence growth.

-The expectation of implementing technology in classrooms often forgets teachers.
+The expectation of implementing drone STEM curriculum in classrooms often forgets teachers.
 Specifically, that teachers are not experts at the technology they have to implement.
 On top of everything else that goes into making a classroom tick, this can feel really overwhelming.